OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Introduction

 While most existing self-supervised pre-training methods for time series are limited to single domains \citep{Wu2021, Wu2022, Nie2023, Dong2024, Jiang2024}, recent works propose simple techniques to incorporate time series from multiple domains \citep{Yang2024, Das2024, Woo2024, Liu2024}.
-These works for instance crop all time series into segments of unified size \citep{Jiang2024}, resample them to a uniform frequency \citep{Yang2024}, or analyse each variate of a multi-variate time series independently \citep{Liu2024}.
-While these naive techniques address differences in sampling frequency and variate count, they degrade the original time series and neglect the critical inter-variate relationships and temporal dynamics required for effective real-world analysis.
-Consequently, there is a clear need for pre-training strategies that adequately handle heterogeneity in time series to unlock foundational model capabilities.
+These works, for instance, crop all time series into segments of unified size \citep{Jiang2024}, resample them to a uniform frequency \citep{Yang2024}, or analyse each variate of a multi-variate time series independently \citep{Liu2024}.
+While these naive techniques address domain differences in sampling frequency and variate count, they degrade the original time series and fail to account for inter-variate relationships and temporal patterns, which vary heavily across domains.

-In this work, we propose a novel multi-domain pre-training paradigm that addresses the full spectrum of time series heterogeneity across domains.
-Our approach facilitates the comprehensive extraction of generalisable features from diverse time series.
-Pre-trained on a large corpus of publicly available data, our \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis (\texttt{OTiS}) can be fine-tuned on limited data of any (unseen) domain to perform a variety of downstream tasks, as showcased in Figure \ref{fig:abstract}.
+Consequently, there is a clear need for pre-training strategies that effectively address data heterogeneity across domains.
+In this work, we propose a novel multi-domain pre-training paradigm that accounts for the varying characteristics across domains.
+This approach enables our \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis (\texttt{OTiS}) to be pre-trained on a large and diverse time series corpus, unlocking foundational capabilities.
+Our key contributions can be summarised as follows: \begin{enumerate}